onqtam/headjack/src/collective_intelligence.md

 > "Pol.is takes an n-dimensional space, where n is the number of sentiments shared by a group of people, and visualizes the points of agreement and disagreement through a combination of PCA (Principal Component Analysis) and k-means clustering.
 The visualization (and underlying data) is open, transparent, and updated in real-time." - [TAIWAN: GRASSROOTS DIGITAL DEMOCRACY THAT WORKS - RADICALxCHANGE](https://www.radicalxchange.org/media/papers/Taiwan_Grassroots_Digital_Democracy_That_Works_V1_DIGITAL_.pdf)

+> "The media's the most powerful entity on earth.
+They have the power to make the innocent guilty and to make the guilty innocent, and that's power.
+Because they control the minds of the masses." - [Malcolm X](https://www.goodreads.com/quotes/74430-the-media-s-the-most-powerful-entity-on-earth-they-have)